RecondoYuk/winelist/wine_pages/Mont_Gravet.md

+---
-# Mont Gravet
+title: Mont Gravet
+description: A wonderfully fresh and fruit forward dry Rosé wine.
+---

 ## Fast Facts
 *Fresh, Fruity, Raspberry/Strawberry, Clean Finish*
 *A fresh, fun, and bright wine that will shine anytime, but especially with lighter food and as an aperitif!
-Think sunshine, summertime, and picnics* *A wonderfully fresh and fruit forward dry Rosé wine.
+Think sunshine, summertime, and picnics*
  - **Name**: Mont Gravet Rosé
  - **Style**:  Rosé
  - **Vintage**:  2018